 North Beach is an Italian neighborhood between Chinatown and Fisherman's Wharf with restaurants, nightlife, sidewalk cafes, and side trips.
 Walk along Columbus Avenue between Union and Pacific streets.
 Need coffee?
 Cafe Trieste is a coffee & literary landmark.
 The best pastries are at Stella Pastry & Cafe (you must have their specialty 'Sacripantina').
 For breakfast it's Mama's or Mo's (also best hamburgers) For a quick bite Golden Boy (best slice pizza) is an institution...day or night.
 Or get a take-out sandwich from Molinari's Deli and eat at Washington Square park up the street across from St. Peter & Paul church.
 Have lunch & people watch at Calzone's sidewalk cafe.
 The best Italian dinners are at Sodini's with friendly staff and great conversation.
 Sotto Mare for the best Cioppino and fish dishes or Tommaso's for pasta and pizzas.
 Drinks?
 Gino & Carlo is the local favorite, with the best bartenders, T.V.'s for sports and 2 pool tables.
 Around the corner on Grant Ave. there's Maggie Mcgarry's Irish Pub, and The Saloon just down the block has live blues music seven nights a week.
-One block south on Columbus Avenue is Tosca Cafe, a cozy spot for a drink (food service is closed temporarily).
+One block south on Columbus Avenue is Tosca Cafe (closed temporarily).
 In the alley next door is Spec's, a classic watering hole with nautical artifacts from around the world.
 And across the street you'll find Vesuvio, the famous literary & arts bar (check out the balcony) with City Lights Bookstore right next door.

 Sodini's Restaurant has the best Northern Italian food in a home style setting where the owner, bartenders and waitresses treat you like family.
 Frank Sinatra and the 'Rat Pack' would feel right at home in the corner booth.
 Saddle up to the bar for a conversation or two, and maybe some old San Francisco stories.
 Just go...quickly!